CalumGalbraith/section-divider-block/readme.txt

 = Any further plans to add functionality?  =

-Plan on adding a larger selcetion of dividers and possibly height control.
+Plan on adding a larger selection of dividers and possibly height control.

 = Can I add my own dividers? =